John Gosden: 2006–2007: Nannina, Lucarno's St Leger and Raven's Pass emerging

+2008: The Breeders' Cup Classic and Juvenile Turf double at Santa Anita

 The 2008 season was an excellent one for Gosden.
 On the key Guineas trial day, he won four of the day's races with Infallible winning the prestigious Nell Gwyn Stakes, along with Virtual, Prohibit and Pampas Cat.
 Gosden then won his fourth Sandown Classic Trial with Centennial.
 Soon after, Michita won the Ribblesdale Stakes and Lucarno, winner of the 2007 St. Leger, won again in the Princess of Wales Stakes.
 He had another double at Newmarket with Upton Grey and Rainbow View.
 "She has a high cruising speed and looks like she has some class", said Gosden.
 Next, Gosden won the York Stakes with Pipedreamer, beating Campanologist.
 Racer Forever also won the Criterion Stakes for Gosden and Fortune.
 A successful season continued as Rainbow View won the prestigious Sweet Solera Stakes.

 Gosden then won two major races in the same day, the Celebration Mile with Raven's Pass the Great Voltigeur Stakes with Centennial.
 He then enjoyed more success in the May Hill Stakes at Doncaster with Rainbow View, who continued her unbeaten run.
-"She has done it very well and I couldn’t be more pleased with her", he said.
+"She has done it very well and I couldn't be more pleased with her", he said.
 He then won the Prix Minerve-Shadwell in France with Dar Re Mi, even though the ground was considered to reduce her prospects, "she would appreciate good going the most" Gosden said.

 He then had another stunning day at Ascot, winning the showpiece Queen Elizabeth II Stakes with Raven's Pass and the Fillies' Mile with Rainbow View, completing the double for the second time.
 "We had three plans going in and got down to one in the end", said Gosden.
-Of Rainbow View he said "I didn’t train her for a test of stamina, be she's all heart and tough as well".
+Of Rainbow View he said "I didn't train her for a test of stamina, be she's all heart and tough as well".
 Winning the Timform Million with Donativum allowed Gosden to supplement the two-year-old for the Breeders' Cup Juvenile Turf at Santa Anita.
 He continued a great season by winning the Cambridgeshire with Tazeez.

-At Santa Anita in Los Angeles, one of the tracks on which Gosden had started his training career, he won two of the world's most prestigious races, the Breeders' Cup Juvenile Turf with Donativum and the Breeders' Cup Classic with Raven's Pass.
+At Santa Anita Park in Los Angeles, one of the tracks on which Gosden had started his training career, he won two of the world's most prestigious races, the Breeders' Cup Juvenile Turf with Donativum and the Breeders' Cup Classic with Raven's Pass.
 Gosden described it as "a day I will cherish".